Suspicious about a claim at your small business?

 There are three golden rules to keep in mind when you find yourself in this unenviable situation:

-Determining whether or not a strain, sprain or other injury is work-related is NOT something that can be done using common sense.
+- Determining whether or not a strain, sprain, mental health problem or other injury is work-related is NOT something that can be done using common sense.
 However, there are plenty of people who can give you advice and explain the situation to you.

 - Regardless of reservations you might harbour about the legitimacy of the claim, it is a good idea to provide the injured worker with sympathy and support.